 Concurrent Session F: Evolving Markets, Evolving Responsibilities

-Lorenzo is the Manager of Material Processing and Municipal Development at GFL Environmental Inc. He is one of the former owners of Ever Green Ecological Services, which was instrumental in bringing curbside recycling and automated waste and organics collection programs to Central and Northern Alberta; as well as popularizing many LEED programs for major construction projects in the Edmonton Region.
+Lorenzo is the Director, Government Affairs and Municipal Relationships - Solid Waste West at GFL Environmental Inc. He is one of the former owners of Ever Green Ecological Services, which was instrumental in bringing curbside recycling and automated waste and organics collection programs to Central and Northern Alberta; as well as popularizing many LEED programs for major construction projects in the Edmonton Region.

 Lorenzo has fourteen years of experience designing, implementing, tracking and guiding integrated residential and commercial waste collection programs aimed at Landfill diversion.
 Typical programs achieve between 55 to 65% diversion from Landfill routinely.
 In his current position, Lorenzo is responsible for the basic assumptions and philosophy of most of GFL’s Western Canadian Municipal programs as well as the daily operation of a state-of-the-art Material Recovery Facility in Edmonton, built under Ever Green in 2014.